KISDinteractive/fundamentals22w/sessions/Session2_Context_and_Syntax/README.md

 ## 2.2 History of Coding Languages

 - In the beginning (first computers) programming was done by punch hole cards/film.
-Often no permanent storage, no/few input and ouput possibilities.
+Often no permanent storage, no/few input and output possibilities.

 - Today we have operating systems and plenty of coding languages at hand.
-Code is stored in permanend storage, entered with keyboard and mouse and revised and executed with a screen.
+Code is stored in permanent storage, entered with keyboard and mouse and revised and executed with a screen.

-- Before looking on the different Coding languages: short excursion in the development of modern computers (using transistors and integrated ciruits)
+- Before looking on the different Coding languages: short excursion in the development of modern computers (using transistors and integrated circuits)

 ### The Modern Computer

-- We already got to know the first generations of computers powerd by mechanics, relays, tubes and then transistors.
+- We already got to know the first generations of computers powered by mechanics, relays, tubes and then transistors.

 - From 1960 to 1970: many new computers; got smaller; more powerful (due to transistors and ICs).
 Still huge (minicomputer = size of a fridge)

 - Still expensive and mostly for military, science or big businesses.
 No commercial success for home use

-- **1975: Altair 880.** Hosting a microprozessor; smaller (called microcomputer); only about 500 USD.
+- **1975: Altair 880.** Hosting a microprocessor; smaller (called microcomputer); only about 500 USD.

-- **1977: Apple II  (1298 USD):** highly sucessfull; more power; 16 color display; video games
+- **1977: Apple II  (1298 USD):** highly sucessful; more power; 16 color display; video games

 - The so called **1977 Trinity** Apple II; Commodore PET 2001; TRS-80